Avre/versus-viewers/README.md

 # versus-viewers
-Twitch chat bot for managing viewer player queues
+Twitch chat bot for managing viewer player queues Works in multiple channels at once with separate queue objects.

 Parity bot is version to run alongside pejter's bot.
 Versus bot is unrestricted development.